unicorn-com/uu_gateway_modevasiveg01/mod_evasive/README.md

 HTTP status code to send with blocked requests.
 Defaults to `403` (Forbidden).
 `429` is a more friendly value (Too Many Requests).

+#### DOSSilent off/on  (default off)
+**Since**: 3.0

+**Context**: server config, virtualhost, directory

+Determines if query string in requested URI should be ignored. on - query string ignored off - use full URI with query string.
+Default on.

+#### DOSIgnoreQueryString on/off  (default on)
+**Since**: 3.0

+**Context**: server config, virtualhost, directory

+Enables silent mode.
+on - when limits exceeded request is logged and processed off - when limits exceeded configured HTTPStatus is thrown and request processing is blocked.
+Default off.

 ## TWEAKING APACHE

 The keep-alive settings for your children should be reasonable enough to